-- (A) Generally.
-The number of accessory buildings on a lot shall comply with the requirements set forth in Appendix CB. - (B) Rural accessory buildings.
-Pursuant to the procedures and requirements contained-in Article 6 of this chapter, the town board upon recommendation of the plan commission may allow more accessory buildings than what is specified when one or more of the accessory buildings on a lot are designated as a rural accessory building. - (C) Distinction between one building and multiple buildings.
-In the administration of this section, a person may not claim that two or more buildings should be counted as one building by virtue of any of the following: - (1) connection by a breezeway of any length; - (2) connection by a deck; - (3) connection by a porch; - (4) any underground connection of any type; - (1)(5) any connection that is not heated, ventilated, or air conditioned in the same manner of the main building;
+(A) Generally.
+The number of accessory buildings on a lot shall comply with the requirements set forth in Appendix C.

+(B) Rural accessory buildings.
+Pursuant to the procedures and requirements in Article 6, the town board upon recommendation of the plan commission may allow more accessory buildings than what is specified when one or more of the accessory buildings on a lot are designated as a rural accessory building.

+(C) Distinction between one building and multiple buildings.
+In the administration of this section, a person may not claim that two or more buildings should be counted as one building by virtue of any of the following:

+- (1) connection by a breezeway of any length; - (2) connection by a deck; - (3) connection by a porch; - (4) any underground connection of any type; - (5) any connection that is not heated, ventilated, or air conditioned in the same manner of the main building; - (6) any connection that serves no significant purpose other than a walkway;

-- (6) any connection that serves no significant purpose other than a walkway; - (7) any connection that is significantly smaller in dimension than the connected parts; or - (8) any connection that allows motor vehicles to drive through the connection.
+- (7) any connection that is significantly smaller in dimension than the connected parts; or - (8) any connection that allows motor vehicles to drive through the connection.